 - Assures that assigned students’ goals and objectives are linked to the New Hampshire Curriculum Frameworks

-- Works directly with assigned students on a regular basis in order to deliver specially designed instruction and monitor progress with academic programming
+- Works directly with assigned students to deliver specially designed instruction and monitor progress with academic programming

 - Supervises implementation of assigned students’ IEPs in the classroom by consulting with clinical instructors, modeling one-to-one instruction, and facilitating small group instructional sessions